neondatabase/website/content/docs/reference/pgtiktoken.md

 The `pg_tiktoken` offers two functions:

-- `tiktoken_encode`: Simplifies tokenization by accepting text inputs and returning tokenized outputs, allowing you to seamlessly tokenize your text data.
+- `tiktoken_encode`: Accepts text inputs and returns tokenized output, allowing you to seamlessly tokenize your text data.
-- `tiktoken_count`: Determines the number of tokens in a given text.
-This feature is particularly useful for adhering to text length limitations, such as those set by OpenAI's language models.
+- `tiktoken_count`: Counts the number of tokens in a given text.
+This feature helps you adhere to text length limits, such as those set by OpenAI's language models.

 ## Installing the pg_tiktoken extension